Carola is a Christian writer and author of several books. She writes about Christian living, relationships, and other topics.

 Pride and arrogance

-With this pride came an inability to admit they are wrong about anything.
+People who are self-righteous are so proud that they are unable to admit they are wrong about anything.
 Their arrogance blinds them to things that they need to change.
 They hated Jesus in part because Jesus pointed out their sins and weaknesses.

 A lack of empathy

 When self-righteous people are bent on carrying out their own agenda, they don't care about others.
 They want to feel right, justified, and in control.
 Self-righteousness is a kind of self-love, not a love of God or others.